On the heapability of finite partial orders

-\end{lemma} \begin{proof} WIthout loss of generality one may assume that $r=n-1$ (as the result for a general $n$ follows from this special case by repeatedly applying Lemma \ref{lemma:1}).
+\end{lemma} \begin{proof} Without loss of generality one may assume that $r=n-1$ (as the result for a general $n$ follows from this special case by repeatedly applying Lemma \ref{lemma:1}).
 Let $S$ be the multiset of slots obtained by inserting (in this order) intervals $I_{1},\ldots, I_{r-1}$.
-Applying Lemma \ref{domin:order} to intervals $I_{r},I_{r+1}$ we complete the proof of Lemma \ref{domin3}. \end{proof} Now the opposite direction in the proof of theorem \ref{sets} (and the theorem) follows: the multiset of labels obtained by inserting the intervals according to $Gr_{Q}$ dominates any multiset of labels arising from a different permutation, since one can "bubble down" smaller intervals (as in bubble sort), until we obtain $Gr_{Q}$.
+Applying Lemma \ref{domin:order} to intervals $I_{r},I_{r+1}$ we complete the proof of Lemma \ref{domin3}. \end{proof}

+Now the opposite direction in the proof of Theorem \ref{sets} follows: the multiset $S_{Gr(Q)}$ of labels obtained by inserting the intervals according to sequence $Gr_{Q}$ dominates any multiset of labels arising from a different permutation, since one can "bubble down" smaller intervals (as in bubble sort), until we obtain $Gr_{Q}$.
 As we do so, at each step, the new multiset of labels dominates the old one.
 Hence $S_{Gr(Q)}$ dominates all multisets arising from permutations of $I_{1},\ldots, I_{n}$, so sequence $Gr_{Q}$ minimizes the parameter $k$-wd among all permutations of $Q$. \end{proof} \begin{corollary} The greedy algorithm in Figure \ref{alg:greedy2} computes the $k$-width of an arbitrary set of intervals. \end{corollary}

 \begin{corollary} Modify the Hammersley interval process to work on sets of intervals by considering them in non-decreasing order according to relation $\sqsubseteq$.
 Then live particles in the modified process correspond to slots obtained using our greedy insertion algorithm for sets of intervals.
-New $k$-ary chains correspond to local minima (such particle insertions that have a value lower than the value of any particle that is live at that particular moment). \end{corollary}
+New $k$-ary chains correspond to local minima (such particle insertions that have a value lower than the value of any particle that is alive at that particular moment). \end{corollary}